2019 Estonian parliamentary election: Electoral system

 The 101 members of the Riigikogu are elected by proportional representation in twelve multi-member constituencies.
 Seats are allocated using a modified D'Hondt method.
 Parties have to pass a nationwide threshold of 5% to win seats.
 If the number of votes cast for an individual candidate exceeds or equals the simple quota in their constituency (obtained by dividing the number of valid votes cast in the electoral district by the number of seats in the district), they are deemed elected.
 The remaining seats are allocated based on each party's share of the vote and the number of votes received by individual candidates.
 Any seats not allocated at the constituency level are filled using a closed list presented by each party at the national level.

+Estonian citizens who are at least 18 years old, are registered in the voting list, have not been declared incapacitated or convicted of a crime by a court, or are serving a prison sentence have the right to vote.